 - 217 homes for households with incomes at or below 60% Median Family Income (MFI), and - 23 homes for households with incomes at or below 50% MFI.

-Of the 240 total, 20 homes will also be assigned Section 8 project-based vouchers to assist with rental subsidy for those recovering from domestic violence.
+Of the 240 total, 20 homes were assigned Section 8 project-based vouchers to assist with rental subsidy for those recovering from domestic violence.